Your OpenClaw Agent Has No Spending Limit — Here's How to Fix That

 Who this is for

-- Teams running OpenClaw agents in production — you need hard limits before an overnight run becomes a $2,000 invoice
+- Teams running OpenClaw agents in production — you need hard limits before an overnight run becomes a $2,000 invoice, and burn rate detection to catch loops before they get there

 - Multi-tenant platforms — your users need isolated budgets so one customer's agent doesn't drain another's allocation